 I didn’t realize how to use a Thermos properly until a few years ago.
 It’s really super simple and I can’t believe I wasn’t doing this when they were little!

-Here are some fun hot lunch ideas and tips for using a Thermos to keep your kids lunch hot for hours!
+Here are some easy tips and tricks for using a thermos to keep your kids school lunches hot for hours!

-How to Keep Food Hot in a Thermos
+How Do You Keep Food Hot in a Thermos?

 Ever wanted to know how to keep food hot inside of a Thermos?
 It’s so easy and only takes a few steps: